 Foraging edible mushrooms in the forests of the Oregon coast led us to this striking King Bolete.
 A popular edible for mushroom foragers.
-Each autumn this choice mushroom springs forth from the damp earth of the forest floor.
+Each fall this choice mushroom springs forth from the damp earth of the forest floor.
 Providing an array of fungi and other beneficial wild edible plants.

 Boletes edulis, also known as Porcine, and Cep, the King Bolete is prized and foraged by mushroom enthusiasts everywhere fungi grow.
 Discover this prized edible fungi and others.
 Join us for Useful Wild Plants of the Oregon Coast.

 Foraging Edible Mushrooms

 Edible mushrooms are plentiful in the fields and forests of the Oregon coast.
 This occurs because of the Pacific Oceans moderating influence.
-Moist air, rain, and relatively warm temperatures create the perfect environment for fungi.
+Moist air, rain, and warm temperatures create the perfect environment for fungi.

 Learning to forage edible mushrooms

 learn about foraging for edible fungi.
 Join us at our Useful Wild Plants of the Oregon Coast.
 Our focus is on common edible mushrooms.
 Where to find, harvest, and identify.
 We will cook up a mess of scrumptious mushrooms we forage to sample and enjoy.
 A fun time to be out in the Oregon wet.

 Harvesting mushrooms on public lands